maxime-lair/maxime-lair/roadTo/os_concepts/networking_concepts.md

 While Ethernet frames are usually 1518 bytes long, they can potentially appear smaller or bigger depending on the system settings.
 A larger ethernet frame is called **Jumbo frames** and can go up to 9000 bytes long  (or you can go further and beyond with **Super jumbo frames** going up to 64000 bytes).
 If this size is non-uniform to a network node, It will be detected as **Jabber** and subsequently dropped.
 On the opposite, an Ethernet frame has a minimum size of 64 bytes (18 bytes header and 46 bytes payload), anything smaller is considered **Runt frames** and is subsequently dropped.

+You can probably notice there is multiple types of Ethernet frames, namely the one respecting IEEE 802.3 and Ethernet II.
+The main difference is IEEE 802.3 uses a LLC header that will be described later.
+Ethernet II type is largely more used in comparaison.

 ### Alternatives

 In the data-link layer, while the IEEE 802 is often used, a few alternatives exist to perform the same function.
 It often depends on the network hardware used to transmit data on the physical layer.